Kummer surfaces and quadratic line complexes in characteristic two: Introduction

 where $(X_1,\cdots, X_6)$ are homogeneous coordinates of ${\bf P}^5$ and $a_1,\ldots, a_6 \in {\bf C}$, $a_i\not=a_j (i\not=j)$.
 Recall that a non-singular quadric in ${\bf P}^5$ contains two irreducible families of planes and a singular quadric of rank 5 contains an irreducible family of planes.
-Since the pencil of quadrics in ${\bf P}^5$ defined by $G$ and $Q$ contains exactly six singular quadrics of rank 5, we thus obtain a non-singular curve $C$ of genus 2 defined by
+Since the pencil of quadrics in ${\bf P}^5$ defined by $G$ and $Q$ contains exactly six singular quadrics of rank 5, we thus obtain a {\it non-singular curve $C$ of genus} 2 defined by

-parametrizing the irreducible families of planes contained in members of the pencil.
-The classical theory claims that the surface $\Sigma$ is isomorphic to the locus of special lines, called singular lines, and $S$ is the set of foci of these singular lines (see \S \ref{ClassicalQLC}).
+parameterizing the irreducible families of planes contained in members of the pencil.
+The classical theory claims that the surface $\Sigma$ is isomorphic to the locus of special lines, called {\it singular lines}, and $S$ is isomorphic to the set of {\it foci} of these singular lines (see (\ref{KummerQuartic1}), (\ref{Kummer}) for the definitions).
 The surface $\Sigma$ is given by the intersection of three quadrics:

-Moreover the variety of lines in $G\cap Q$ is an abelian surface which is isomorphic to the Jacobian $J(C)$ of $C$.
+Moreover the {\it variety of lines} in $G\cap Q$ is an abelian surface which is isomorphic to the Jacobian $J(C)$ of $C$.
 This is an outline of the classical theory.
-In the last century, Narasimhan and Ramanan \cite{NR} reproved this in connection with the theory of vector bundles over $C$.
-For modern treatment of this theory, we refer the reader to Griffiths and Harris \cite{GH}, Cassels and Flynn \cite{CF} and for a history of Kummer surfaces to Dolgachev \cite{Do}.
+For quadratic line complexes we refer the reader to Jessop \cite{J}.
+In the last century, Narasimhan and Ramanan \cite{NR} and independently Newstead \cite{N} reproved this in connection with the theory of vector bundles over $C$.
+For modern treatment of this theory, we refer the reader to Griffiths and Harris \cite{GH}, Cassels and Flynn \cite{CF}, Dolgachev \cite{DoC} and for a history of Kummer surfaces to Dolgachev \cite{Do}.
 The above theory holds in any characteristic different from 2.